Sean-Colaco/Advanced-SASS-CSS-Course/README.md

 Here are some pictures of the work I completed, if you want to enjoy the full experience of the applications then feel free to clone the projects to see all of the interactive animations.

 # Natours
-In this application I learnt a lot about SASS and advanced responsive design!
+In this application I learnt a lot about SASS/SCSS and advanced responsive design!

 <img src='/readMeImages/NATOURS/Screenshot%20(56).png'>